Welcome! Here you will find a variety of links to online resources used as a part of this workshop series.

 - Logistic Orbit Generator – a Google sheet that shows the first 500 iterations of two adjacent seeds for a given value of a.

 - Feigenbaum Plot Viewer – a highly detailed version of the Feigenbaum Plot.
 Click and drag a rectangle to zoom in on that portion.
 Right click to show the orbit of that value of a.
-Developed by former F&C student Paul Stover
+Developed by former F&C student Paul Fisher-York

 - Iterating Complex Numbers Worksheets – including polar/rectangular conversions, iterating linear functions, and iterating quadratic functions.